 Minted offers 3 different textures as part of our new Gloss-Press® assortment: Iridescent Pearl, Pink Gloss, and Blue Gloss.
 Please note that we have recently retired our Pure White Gloss texture.

 Only some of these textures are available on certain assortments.
 For example, Pink & Blue gloss are currently reserved for our Baby & Kids category only.
 Please reference the Challenge Kit PDF or your File Request email to see if gloss is available for you to submit.
 See more in-depth examples of each texture & guidelines below.

 - Iridescent Pearl is translucent and should only be used on white or very light backgrounds.* It should not overlap any dark design elements.

 - We do not recommend using Iridescent Pearl for designs with finely detailed foil elements.

 * Please keep this in mind when using photos.
-Iridescent foil cannot overlap photos.
+Iridescent gloss cannot overlap photos.

 NEW!
 Pink and Blue Gloss

 - Both Pink and Blue gloss are translucent and should only be used on white backgrounds, very light backgrounds (total CMYK value should be 20% or less), or photos.* It should not overlap any dark design elements.